 Pushing down on the pedals hard, one foot at a time, we crawl slowly uphill.
 Cowbells chime out as we steadily climb the quiet roads, winding through the foothills of the Pyrenees.
 Sweating in the heat of the sun, we finally reach the top and are awarded incredible views.
 But now the fun really starts, picking up speed, the road invites us to pedal harder.
 Crouching low on our bikes, we rush downhill, negotiating the tight corners, holding on for dear life, hoping that this hill will continue forever…

-Cycling From The Pyrenees to the Costa Brava
+The Route From The Pyrenees To Costa Brava

 Without a doubt, the diversity of this trip is what makes it so unique.
 Starting in the foothills of the Pyrenees and ending at the coast, there is something for everyone on this route.
 Nature lovers will appreciate the flawless scenery of the area, photographers will be drawn to the fantastic landscapes and foodies will revel in the appetising local dishes on offer.
 For adventure travellers, there are possibilities for a range of activities such as hiking, kayaking, and rock climbing along the route.
 History fans are no doubt going to enjoy diving into the stories and legends that surround each of the quaint little villages.

-Pyrenees to Costa Brava Day 1: San Joan to Vall d’en Bas
+Cycling From The Pyrenees To Costa Brava Day 1: San Joan To Vall D’en Bas

 After visiting the church take the road out of town and get ready to climb.
 The road winds gradually uphill, affording you stunning view over the valley.
 Climbing up the foothills of the Pyrenees, cowbells ring out from the surrounding hills and horses venture curiously to the roadside as you whizz by.
 Turning a final corner, you reach the pass; Coll de Canes at 1,120m.
 Take a rest and gather yourself because this is where the fun begins.